 College students learn plenty in the years they spend on campus.
 But do the lessons learned at school prepare them for professional life after their studies?
 Maybe not, according to at least one community college, which has plans to give their students a healthy dose of work readiness skills at the same time they are earning their degree.

 Workplace Readiness Certificates

 Asheville-Buncombe Technical Community College has provided students with many of the skills necessary to land jobs in the local workforce.
-Next year, the school will add a new type of certification to their repertoire – a workplace readiness certificates.
-Students will earn this certificate by demonstrating “soft skills” that employers tend to look for as well, such as punctuality, teamwork and time management.
+Next year, the school will offer a new type of certification – a workplace readiness certificate.
+Students will earn this certificate by demonstrating “soft skills” that employers tend to look for as well, such as punctuality, teamwork, and time management.
 According to Inside Higher Ed, those skills will also begin to play a role in the grades students earn in some of their classes at the college.

 The North Carolina school is leaving nothing to chance as it prepares faculty to evaluate students for the skills employers are looking for.
 The school has designed a template to assist professors in assessing primary workplace skills, including:

 - Communication – use of oral and written skills to clearly communicate thoughts and ideas

 - Effort – demonstration of strong work ethic and preparedness for assignments

 - Quality of Work – applicable to classroom work and academic performance

 - Time Management – punctuality, preparedness, handing in assignments on time

 - Professionalism – image put forth by students in terms of actions, appearance, and attitude